andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 ![Aura Frames #1 App U.S. App Store Christmas Day](/assets/images/aura-christmas-2025.jpg)
 <br/>
 <small>Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store</small>

+## Switchover to New DBs
+To actually switch over to new server instances, effectively relocating the tables, it was critical to not lose any write operations and to minimize user-facing downtime.

+The initial plan was to use [pglogical to synchronize data](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.pglogical.html).
+Unfortunately the sync process was too slow and this plan was abandoned.

+The next plan was to directly use native Logical Replication, setting up initially empty tables, a publication and subscription, ideally with an initial copy and then replication to fill in missing updates.
+This too proved to be too challenging and slow, and this plan was also abandoned.

+The next plan which was sort of a fallback, was to use physical replication by first setting up a read replica instance.
+We knew this would work, but it meant duplicating the entire database which wasn't ideal.

+It was the most inefficient plan in terms of space consumption as we had a lot of tables to clean up on both sides, but it worked reliably and repeatedly as we performed it a total of 6 times.

+**Initial setup steps:**
+1. For the RDS primary database, create a new read replica.
+It will need as much allocated space as the original instance.
+Use physical replication.
+1. Set up AWS SSM parameters for the new database to be used by Ruby on Rails and PgBouncer.
+1. Create a new PgBouncer Auto Scaling Group (ASG) for PgBouncer for the new DB.
+Set the SSM parameter to the network load balancer endpoint.
+1. Route application traffic through the new PgBouncer but have it continue to point at the original DB via an environment variable.
+This would be the sole change for switch over.

+**Switchover steps**:
+1. Bring all PgBouncer instances down (set ASG desired capacity to 0).
+No writes are now happening.
+Down for users.
+1. Wait for replication lag to reach zero.
+Promote the read replica to be a primary instance and wait for it to restart.
+Now it's ready for writes with no operations lost.
+1. Change the environment variable PgBouncer uses to point at the database, to now point at the newly promoted primary instance.
+1. Bring back PgBouncer instances, setting the ASG desired capacity back to the original value.

+This process involved in 5-10 minutes or less of user-facing downtime.
+We work up early to perform it off-peak in a low-activity time period.

+**Clean up:**
+1. Drop table from original primary (carefully review this with team members in advance).
+Initially rename first, double check again, then drop the renamed table.
+1. Drop all unneeded tables from the new replacement primary, which was most tables or all but one.

+With all the tables cleaned up on the new primary, we now had way more allocated space than needed, and this provisioned space costs money.
+This used to be more of a pain, but [AWS launched Blue/Green Deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html) and we used it to help here.

+We set up a Blue/Green Deployment where the Blue was the newly promoted primary, and the Green would be a replacement instance with less space provisioned.
+Once replication was caught up, we cut over to Green, and thus achieved an instance with an appropriate amount of provisioned space.

 ## Reflecting back on the plan
 Some of the key contributors to successfully delivering reliable Postgres: